FrancisXZhang/cme-aqa/README.md

 # Code Repository for the Paper
 **"Towards Cross-View Multimodality Action Quality Assessment for Traditional Chinese Medicine Physical Therapy"**

-Currently, only the inference and training code and the [sample data](https://durhamuniversity-my.sharepoint.com/:f:/g/personal/slxb76_durham_ac_uk/EtxEhloUsnZFpmHL6rKExx4B-j2ObLIxzQIGwuhd-DrrYw?e=dGrCmL) is available now.
+Currently, only the inference and training code is available now.
 Upon acceptance, the full proposed dataset will be released.

 ---